Silvertown Quays

-Silvertown Quays is a redevelopment scheme of 50 acre of former London docklands warehousing in the East London district of Silvertown.
-It is situated on the northside of the River Thames, the southside of the Royal Victoria Dock on the opposite quay to ExCeL exhibition centre, and immediately west of London City Airport.
+Silvertown Quays is a redevelopment scheme of 50 acre of former warehousing in the East London district of Silvertown.
+It is situated in the London Borough of Newham on the northside of the River Thames, the southside of the Royal Victoria Dock on the opposite quay to ExCeL exhibition centre, and immediately west of London City Airport.

 Background

 The Royal Docks are situated to the east of the City of London, at the intersection of the Thames Gateway and the London – Stansted – Cambridge growth corridor.
 They lie within the London Borough of Newham's "Arc of Opportunity", identified as a £22Bn development opportunity which runs from Stratford down the River Lea to its entry to the River Thames.